What is a CannabisTincture?

 Most cannabis tinctures are made using medical strains, meaning that high-CBD flower is the preferred option for making a tincture that works!
 If you’re looking to start making your own tincture, we recommend using Canna Comforts Raw Hemp Flower to start.

-How Do I Consume it?
+How Do I Consume a Cannabis Tincture?

 Consuming tincture-based cannabis is rather simple since it usually comes in small glass bottles with a drop counter.
-Similar to edibles, tinctures are consumed orally and can also be added to any dish or drink.
+Similar to edibles, THC tinctures are consumed orally and can also be added to any dish or drink.
 Alternatively, tinctures act faster than most consumption methods.

 To start, it is recommended to ingest 1 to 2 ml per day.
 To consume, place 1 or 2 ml directly under your tongue.
-We recommend adding tincture into any drink or dish to avoid the bitter taste.
+We recommend adding cannabis tincture to any drink or dish to avoid the bitter taste.
 Wait 30 minutes to one hour to access the effects.
 If you are not satisfied with the effects, you may need to increase the dosage.